-- Inclusion of variable lease payment based on an index or rate in the measurement of finance leases - 121 Similar to the assessment for lessees (see paragraphs 97 to 98),-EFRAG considers that restricting the amount of variable lease payments included in the initial assessment of the lessor's net investment in a finance lease to payments that are calculated using the current level of an index or a-rate-provides reliable information.
-This is because the measurement considers only payments that are unavoidable under the lease agreement based on current conditions and avoids the risk of error in estimating future changes in the index or rate.
-[Paragraph added to address comment by EFRAG Board member]
+Inclusion of variable lease payment based on an index or rate in the measurement of finance leases

+127 Similar to the assessment for lessees (see paragraphs 102-103), EFRAG considers that restricting the amount of variable lease payments included in the initial assessment of the lessor's net investment in a finance lease to payments that are calculated using the current level of an index or rate provides reliable information.
+This is because the measurement considers only payments that are unavoidable under the lease agreement based on current conditions.
+The measurement does not require a prediction of (potentially highly uncertain) future changes in the index or rate.